rezacsedu/cash_liquidity_forecasting/README.md

   # Reset the index to turn the MultiIndex into columns
   df.reset_index(inplace=True)
 ```

-## Methods
-To introduce conformal prediction into your time series forecasting following steps are needed:

-  1. **Splitting data into a training- and a calibration set**: The calibration set is used to determine the conformity scores which are essential for conformal prediction.

-  2. **Model training**: train the model on the train set by taking into consideration factors like seasonality if needed.

-  3. **Generating predictions on a calibration set and calculating the conformity scores**: The conformity score can be calculated w.r.t absolute error between the predicted and actual values.

-  4. **Setting a significance level**: Set a confidence level, e.g., 0.05 for 95% confidence and use the conformity scores to determine the prediction intervals for new data points.

-  5. **Predict future data points:** Predict future data points for a required forecast horizon using the trained model and calculate the upper and lower bounds of the prediction intervals based on the conformity scores and the significance level.

 ### Standalone forecasting using Prophet model from Darts library
 ### Distributed cash liquidity forecasting with PySpark
 ### Conformal prediciton interval for better uncertanity quantification